AGNES MCLAREN THESIS AWARD

 • Caroline and Francis DEBLADIS

-For the energy put into keeping Agnes McLaren's memory alive on a daily basis
+For the energy devoted to keeping Agnes McLaren’s memory alive every day

 • The Family of Agnes MCLAREN

-For its contribution to the financing of the prize
+For its contribution to the funding of the award

 For event planning